particle-iot/docs/src/content/tutorials/integrations/google-cloud-platform.md

 #### Navigate to Pub/Sub

 Click the hamburger menu icon in the top navigation bar.
-Then, from the slideout menu, select "Pub/Sub" from the list of Google Cloud Platform products.
+Then, from the slide out menu, select "Pub/Sub" from the list of Google Cloud Platform products.

 <img src="/assets/images/gcp-find-pub-sub.png" class="full-width" alt="Navigate to Pub/Sub"/>